Developmental and Family Science Major

 - Event planning and fundraising

 - Health and wellness programs

 - Design a required capstone experience linked to your interests from among three choices:

-- Complete a substantial research project under the mentorship of a Human Development and Family Studies (HDFS) faculty member.
+- Complete a substantial research project under the mentorship of a Human Development and Family Science (HDFS) faculty member.
 Guidance about the research project can be found in the capstone thesis research requirements.

 - Fulfill a six-credit internship (fall, spring or summer) in a relevant organization.
 Internship placements are arranged through HDFS 45400.

 - Participate in a study abroad experience relevant to HDFS.
 Experiences of at least six credits complete the requirement.

 The student must propose their desired capstone experience to the faculty, then fill in the DVFS Capstone Experience Request form before meeting with their advisor.View Complete List of Courses Degree Requirements

 Department of Human Development and Family Science